 The aim of the curriculum offer at the academy is to encourage, inspire and engage students in learning, so that through innovative and personalised timetables, students can achieve success and be ready for their next stage of education, training or employment once they leave us.

 We are extremely ambitious for our students and so the breadth of the curriculum we offer enables all students to leave the academy with at least 5 GCSE, or equivalent, qualifications, most of whom will gain considerably more – up to 12 – depending on their chosen pathway.
-The range of subjects studied also allows students to access a wide range of options at post 16, both at the academy and alternative post 16 providers.
+The range of subjects studied also allows students to access a wide range of options at post 16, both at the Trust post 16 provision or alternative post 16 providers.

-There are well equipped, specialist vocational teaching areas and courses have external accreditation, including GCSE, A Level, BTEC and NCFE.
+There are well equipped, specialist vocational teaching areas and courses have external accreditation, including GCSE, BTEC and NCFE.
 We aim to ensure that all students leave with the relevant, nationally recognised qualifications they need to help them make the next step to college, employment or apprenticeships.
-Furthermore, we also offer a range of programmes for students to engage in, such as Prince’s Trust and Duke of Edinburgh’s Award, that are recognised nationwide by employers and colleges as evidence of the personal and social skills needed alongside subject content knowledge and skills, to achieve and succeed in education, employment, and life.
+Furthermore, we also offer a range of programmes for students to engage in to support the personal and social skills needed alongside subject content knowledge and skills, to achieve and succeed in education, employment, and life.

 In Years 7 and 8, students follow a Nurture and Foundation based curriculum, with a focus on building confidence in literacy and numeracy skills, social skills and emotional regulation through self-understanding and management.